Australians in Thailand

 If you wish to return to Australia, please look for commercial options.
-The Singapore Airlines group are flying to Australia.
-Please contact them directly if you do not have any success with online booking.
+Cathay Pacific and Singapore Airlines group are flying to Australia.

 Thai Airways will facilitate flights from Bangkok to Sydney every Sunday until the end of March 2021.
 These flights will depart at 18:50 in the evening on Sundays and will arrive in Sydney at 08:10 the following Monday morning.

 Due to caps on the number of passengers coming into Australian airports, passenger numbers on Thai Airways facilitated flights are also extremely limited.
 Please ensure you are registered with the embassy to ensure you receive further details on the price and how to register interest.

 From 20 March 2020, only Australian citizens, permanent residents and immediate family members (with exemption) can travel to Australia.
 For further information including how to apply for an exemption, please go to https://covid19.homeaffairs.gov.au/

 Quarantine on arrival in Australia

 Everyone arriving in Australia must undertake a mandatory 14-day quarantine at designated facilities (for example, a hotel), at their port/city of arrival, regardless of final destination.
 If you’re due to arrive back in Australia soon, you may have to contribute to the cost of quarantine.

 Individual states and territories have started to introduce their own quarantine arrangements and costs.